 Image Credit: itplanet.com

-- A wand scanner is typically made from 1/2" stainless steel tubing or from plastic; the optics are in the front of the scanner.
+- A wand scanner is typically made from ½" stainless steel tubing or from plastic; the optics are in the front of the scanner.
 This is the simplest bar code reader since it contains no moving parts.
-The wand scanner must be moved by the user's hand across and in contact with the barcode.
+The wand scanner must be moved by hand across and in contact with the barcode.
 While the wand is moving across the barcode, the reflected light is converted to electrical signals through a photocell in the wand.
 It is durable and inexpensive but may present a challenge for the user who must move the wand at a particular speed and angle.

 - A hand held or gun type scanner can be a non-contact or near-contact scanner, which generally uses a beam of focused light to read the barcode.
-Also known as a charge-couple device (CCD) scanner, this type of scanner is most commonly used in retail since it takes several readings each time to reduce error.
+Also known as a charge-couple device (CCD) scanner, this type of scanner is most commonly used in retail since it takes several readings at once to reduce error.
 A disadvantage of this type of scanner is that it cannot read a barcode that is wider than its input face.

 - An image scanner is a more advanced type of barcode scanner.
 Also known as a camera reader, the device uses a small video camera to capture an image of the barcode.
 Sophisticated digital image processing techniques are then used to decode the barcode.
-Advantages of image scanners include a longer scan distance (3 to 9 inches) and lower cost when compared to a laser scanner.
+Advantages of image scanners include a longer scan distance (3 to 9 in.) and lower cost when compared to a laser scanner.

 - Laser scanners can be handheld or stationary.
 The device uses a system of mirrors and lenses to read the barcode from 24 inches up to 30 feet away.
 To reduce the possibility of errors, a laser scanner may perform up to 55 scans per second.

 - Active non-contact scanners use a laser beam that is automatically scanned back and forth across the symbol at a high rate.